A crowdsourced dataset of aerial images with annotated solar photovoltaic arrays and installation metadata: Technical Validation

 As mentioned in the methods section, the choice criterion for image classification during phase 1 is the consensus among users.
 We empirically investigated a range of thresholds and determined that a value of 2.0 yielded the most accurate classification results.
 In other words, we require that at least three annotators click around the same point to validate the classification.

-We use an absolute threshold because users could only click once on the image during the annotation campaign, even if the latter contained more than one array.
+We use an {\it absolute} (unnormalized by the number of annotators for this image) threshold to decide whether the image contains a panel.
+The threshold is absolute because users could only click once on the image during the annotation campaign, even if the latter contained more than one array.
 As such, an absolute threshold does not dilute the consensus among users when there is more than one panel on the image.

 The leftmost plot of \autoref{fig:validation} plots the histogram of the absolute PAC.
 Visual inspection revealed that the peak for values below 2.0 corresponded to false positives.
-We enable replication the threshold analysis in the \href{https://git.sophia.mines-paristech.fr/oie/bdappv/-/blob/master/annotations.ipynb}{notebook annotation}.
+We enable replication of the threshold analysis in the notebook {\tt annotation}.